For the Evangelists by the Evangelists

 - Mobile speaker (Bluetooth, USB port + battery)

-- 2 min audio introduction of what GC book is about link to download from website.
+- 2 min audio introduction of what GC book is about.
+(Audio files here: voice only, voice+music background).

-- Carefully selected Christian songs, in English and a even a few in the common foreign languages in your area, to draw people’s attention.
+- Carefully selected Christian songs (in English and even a few in the common foreign languages in your area) to draw people’s attention.
+A Discover Truth Mix of 2 and a half hours, with the GC introduction repeated after every three songs.

 - Daniel 2 roll-up banner